Manufacturer of Custom Firearms and Suppressors

 State Laws and Local Ordinances: Every state except Hawaii allows some type of ownership of National Firearms Act (NFA) firearms, but about half the states (and perhaps some local municipalities) have statutes or ordinances that restrict or further regulate NFA ownership.
 These can range anywhere from a state permit requirement to a ban on certain types of NFAs.
 For example, among its many other restrictions, California bans suppressors, but allows machine guns and large bore destructive devices if one can acquire their rarely issued and discretionary state permit.
 Connecticut allows machine gun ownership but only if the gun is not select-fire, i.e., able to shoot semi-automatic as well.
 If you are uncertain of the applicable laws in your area, contact your state or national gun rights organization for help.
 They likely will know more about your local firearms laws than anybody else.
 If you believe your laws are too vague, bizarre, or restrictive, you can work through national, state, or local grass roots organizations to improve them.
 This approach has proven highly successful in several states in recent years.
 For example, thanks to the efforts of pro-gun civil rights groups, Montana and Washington no longer restrict ownership or use of suppressors; South Carolina now allows private ownership of all NFAs; North Carolina no longer requires a sheriff's permission and FFL to possess a NFA; and in Texas it is now legal to hunt with a suppressor.

 Government Agency Transfers: There are no federal prohibitions on any type of government entity acquiring most National Firearms Act (NFA) firearms, including many destructive devices.
 Some states prohibit law enforcement agencies from possessing certain types of NFA firearms or destructive devices.
 All government agencies are exempt from paying Federal Transfer Taxes or Federal Excise Taxes.
-In most cases, machine guns and other NFA weapons can be imported, purchased off-the-shelf, or custom manufactured specifically for any authorized government agency by using the tax exempt Form 5.
+In most cases, machine guns and other NFA weapons can be imported, purchased off-the-shelf, or custom manufactured specifically for any authorized government agency by using the tax exempt Form 5 (in this case, no photographs or fingerprint cards are required).
 Seized or confiscated firearms can be retained by state and local law enforcement agencies, but they must be registered with BATFE on a Form 10.
 Federal agencies are exempt from the registration requirement.
 Excluding direct military contracts with licensed manufacturers, all other transfers to government agencies, including law enforcement agencies, must first be approved by BATFE.
 All foreign transfers require State Department approval.

 SOT Dealer Transfers: The Special Occupational Tax (SOT) is an annual fee paid to the U.S. Treasury Department by dealers, manufacturers, or importers of certain products including alcohol, tobacco, and firearms.
 In the case of firearms, the SOT is broken down between National Firearms Act (NFA) dealers, manufacturers, and importers (a separate SOT applies to destructive devices).
 For our purposes the term "SOT payer" refers to any currently licensed gun dealer, manufacturer, or importer who also has paid the SOT for dealing in NFA firearms.
 SOT payers have the advantage of being able to transfer tax exempt, functional NFA firearms to other SOT payers and government agencies, with the prior approval of the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE).
 SOT payers also can acquire registered NFA firearms from any regular gun dealer or private citizen, but only after paying the applicable transfer tax and receiving BATFE approval.
 SOT payers can transfer certain functional NFA firearms to in-state residents and to both in-state and out-of-state regular gun dealers, but only after they have paid the appropriate transfer tax and received approval from BATFE.